RehArk/Carbon/README.md

 # carbon
-Carbon is a small PHP framework, light as fiber, strong as carbon.
+Carbon is a small PHP framework, light as fiber, strong as diamond.

 ## Create Route